Frequently Asked Questions

 Most do.
 We will assist you in filing your claim with the insurance company.
 You are usually reimbursed the full invoiced amount less your deductible.
-We take before and after photographs to submit to the claims adjuster should they not wish to visit the scene before restoration.
+We record before and after photographs/video to submit to the claims adjuster should they not wish to visit the scene before restoration.
 If you are the victim of a crime and have no insurance, contact the Victims' Crime Board in your state.

 *Can we clean the scene ourselves?